If We Must Die: Flash Fiction; Updated With Competition Results 11/8

 September-Challenge Two (2,600 participants); My story, If We Must Die, 15 points, 1st place in group of thirty-five

-November-Challenge Three (semifinals with 400 participants), My story, Not Your Fault, Judging to be announced in mid-December.
+November-Challenge Three (semifinals with 400 participants), My story, Not Your Fault, did not place in the top five, and so I will not move on to the finals.

 December 15-Finals begin with 64 participants remaining of the original 2600.